Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Plan and book ahead because NJPAC is among the most popular attractions in Newark.
 Shows can get sold out pretty quickly.
 They have shows from musical concerts, to dances, to everything else in between.

-🚗 How to Get There: Parking in downtown Newark is scarce, and if you use a parking lot, it can get pricey.
-I recommend hopping an Uber for door-to-door service.
+🚗How to Get There: Parking in downtown Newark is scarce, and if you use a parking lot, it can get pricey.
+I recommend hopping an Uber or Lyft for door-to-door service.
 You also have the option of the Light Rail, which stops just a couple of blocks down from the NJPAC.

 Atlantic City Boardwalk